The Dashboard

 Kubeshark UI

-Backend Filters & List of Targeted Pods
+Backend Filters & Targeted Pods

 Targeted Pods